Delaware River: Crossings

 The Delaware River is a major barrier to travel between New Jersey and Pennsylvania.
 Most of the larger bridges are tolled only westbound, and are owned by the Delaware River and Bay Authority, Delaware River Port Authority, Burlington County Bridge Commission or Delaware River Joint Toll Bridge Commission.

 Environmental issues

 New York City water supply

 After New York City built 15 reservoirs to supply water to the city's growing population, it was unable to obtain permission to build an additional five reservoirs along the Delaware River's tributaries.
-As a result, in 1928 the city decided to draw water from the Delaware River, putting them in direct conflict with villages and towns across the river in Pennsylvania which were already using the Delaware for their water supply.
-The two sides eventually took their case to the U.S. Supreme Court, and in 1931, New York City was allowed to draw 440 e6USgal of water a day from the Delaware and its upstream tributaries.
+As a result, in 1928 the city proposed to draw water from the Delaware River, putting them in direct conflict with villages and towns across the river in Pennsylvania which were already using the Delaware for their water supply.
+Additionally, the Government of New Jersey raised concerns that New York's water diversions might hinder New Jersey's future development of dams and hydropower; that the water quality of the river would be impacted, due to reduced flows of fresh water; and that its riparian rights would be diminished.
+New Jersey filed suit against New York State and New York City, with the Government of Pennsylvania intervening in the case to protect its interests.
+In 1931 the U.S. Supreme Court decided that New York could draw water from the Delaware tributaries, subject to the laws of Congress and regulation by the US Army Corps of Engineers.
+New York City was allowed to draw 440 e6USgal of water a day from the Delaware and its upstream tributaries, going on to build three large reservoirs and the Delaware Aqueduct they feed.